LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/elif_1.rst.txt

    elif(Goal)

 Supports embedded conditionals when performing conditional compilation.
 The code following the directive is compiled iff ``Goal`` is true.
+If ``Goal`` throws an error instead of either succeeding or failing, the error is reported by the compiler and compilation of the enclosing source file or entity is aborted.
 The goal is subjected to :ref:`goal expansion <expansion_expansion>` when the directive occurs in a source file.

 .. warning::